 If the hedged exposure is a fair value exposure, the gain or loss on the derivative instrument is recognized in earnings in the period of change together with the offsetting loss or gain on the hedged item attributable to the risk being hedged.
 If the hedged exposure is a cash flow exposure, the effective portion of the gain or loss on the derivative instrument is reported initially as a component of other comprehensive income (loss) and subsequently reclassified into earnings when the forecasted transaction affects earnings.
-Any amounts excluded from the assessment of hedge effectiveness as well as the ineffective portion of the gain or loss is recognized in earnings in the period of change.
+Any amounts excluded from the assessment of hedge effectiveness as well as the ineffective portion of the gain or loss are reported in earnings immediately.
+If the derivative instrument is not designated as a hedge, the gain or loss is recognized in earnings in the period of change.